The trouble with enterprise groups

 The aforementioned FAO report says that beneficiary participation has become a fashionable and frequently used (and misused) concept that is applied in many projects in limited forms and ways.
 It can be argued that this was also the case for this project; a truly participatory approach would include asking the communities whether they prefer to operate a business alone or in a group.
 The report concludes that only through group approaches the large numbers of marginalized rural people can be reached effectively, but that ‘individualistic’ types of involvement in project formulation and implementation can work satisfactorily in various instances.
 The idea that a participatory approach thus requires people to be in a group at all stages of the project is erroneous; e.g. people may be sensitized, trained and mentored in groups and even share the same facilities on a rotating basis (e.g. restaurant or grinding mill) or a permanent basis (e.g. storage facilities) but they do not necessarily have to share ownership of a business and a money account.

 Yet, in the development sector, gathering people in a group to provide them with funding or even a contract is still very common, even though the reality on the ground may call for a different approach.
-An example of this was also heard in a presentation by SPARK South Sudan at the IGNITE Conference.
+An example of this was also heard in a presentation by SPARK South Sudan at the IGNITE Conference.5 They experienced that even though a cooperative is registered as such, it may be run by an individual; when they asked a cooperative member during a field visit where the other group members are, he replied: ‘I am the group.’
+He wanted to do business on his own, but he found out that it was easier to get registered as a cooperative and that the World Food Programme – to which he wanted to sell his grains – only buys from groups/cooperatives.

 In the interests of effectiveness and efficiency, rather than providing training on the importance of groups, organizing countless meetings to address group issues and letting group formation soak up precious project time, NGOs could function as a valuable link in creating a network that beginning entrepreneurs could tap into.
 They could link them up with successful entrepreneurs, not only for business connections but also to receive on-the-spot training and advice.
 Not only NGOs, but also donor and government institutions, should be more attentive to the notion that a participatory approach may include both group as well as individual types of involvement.
 If groups fail, even fewer households would be able to improve their income than if a few strong and durable individual enterprises had been established.
 This makes the discrepancy between the NGO approach and community preference both tricky and ironic.